-Management is responsible for the preparation, presentation and integrity of the Corporation's financial statements.
-Management is also responsible for maintaining appropriate accounting and financial reporting principles and policies and systems of risk assessment and internal controls and procedures designed to provide reasonable assurance that assets are safeguarded and transactions are properly authorized, recorded and reported and to assure the effectiveness and efficiency of operations, the reliability of financial reporting and compliance with accounting standards and applicable laws and regulations.
+Management is responsible for the preparation and integrity of the Corporation's financial statements, the effectiveness of its internal controls over financial reporting and the effectiveness of the design and operation of its disclosure controls and procedures.
+Management is also responsible for maintaining appropriate accounting, financial reporting and internal control principles and policies to assure the reliability of financial reporting and compliance with accounting standards and applicable laws and regulations.